 Philip Rangel '07 | Science Teacher at Antwerp Local School

 "I'm in my second year of teaching at Antwerp Local School in rural northwest Ohio.
 I'm teaching freshman biology, advanced biology, anatomy and physiology and conservation.
 Also, I'm coaching high school golf and junior high track.
 I want to thank the science professors at Cornerstone for investing in me.
 They went out of their way to build relationships in and out of the classroom.
 At Cornerstone, science course was more than a class - it was a community of learners."

-What can I do with a major in Biology, Secondary Education?
+What can I do with a major in Biology for Secondary Education?

 This major will allow you to work toward an endorsement to teach life sciences for 9th to 12th grade students.
 With an endorsement in chemistry for secondary teachers (minor), this is a strong degree combination.
 At Cornerstone, biology is taught from the point of view that we can learn more about our Creator by studying and caring for his creation.
 While God’s inspired word (the Bible) is the ultimate authority for all truth, his creation also provides us a window to glimpse his creativity, wisdom and beauty.
 After completing this hands-on and challenging program, you will be well equipped to help high school students encounter God through the living things he has made.

 Where are placements available for student teachers in the Biology for Secondary Education program?